AFROMUNDO

 Meal Pickup: 4–6 PM

 Free meals.
 Reservations are REQUIRED.
-Details coming soon.

 National Hispanic Cultural Center, Wells Fargo Theater